-2018 is shaping up to be another profitable year in hospitality, as hoteliers predict prices to increase by 2.8%.
-This is especially encouraging for Limited Service hotels that depend on room rates as their main revenue driver.
+Hoteliers predict prices to increase which is especially encouraging for Limited Service hotels that depend on room rates as their main revenue driver.
 Offering rooms at the right price is critical – if rates are too high then occupancy drops; if the rates are too low then profits can be tight.

 Hoteliers have a range of technology choices when it comes to marketing their occupancy and at what price.
 However, these tools or channels treat room rates as standalone revenue and fail to incentive guests in other ways.
 Having additional sources of non-room revenue can help eliminate budget concerns and set up the business for long-term success.